noporpoise/seq_file/new_api/README.md

 Read a read from the file into `r`.
 Returns 1 on success, 0 on eof, -1 if partially read / syntax error

+    void seq_read_reverse_complement(read_t *r)

+Reverse complement a read.
+If the read has quality scores, they are also reversed.

 File status
 -----------